Dixie Speedway: History

-When Dixie Speedway first opened in Woodstock Georgia in 1969, there was nothing on Highway 92.
+Highway 92 was empty prior to the opening of Dixie Speedway.
 First opened in 1969 as a dirt track, it was paved for a time and then converted back to dirt.
-Racing legend Bud Lunsford and Cherokee County businessman Max Simpson were among the early owners and operators, but for the greatest part of its existence Dixie has been operated by the Mickey Swims family.
-Many legends got their start there.
-Bill Elliott for one, got his first racing win there and went on to bigger and better things.
-Many local people's families who race are nephews or cousins or uncles of people who raced in past year's race at Dixie.
+Racing legend Bud Lunsford and Cherokee County businessman Max Simpson were among the early owners and operators, but for the greatest part of its existence, Dixie has been operated by the Swims family.
+Many legends got their start there, such as Bill Elliott, who got his first racing win there.
+Many local families who race are relatives of past contestants.

-May 23, 2009 was actually Dixie Speedway day for the state of Georgia.
-It was the 40th anniversary race.
-It allowed for a chance to see people who had been at the track had raced there in the past people who've been employed they're big fans that have come back to town to watch the races and just enjoy this great piece of Cherokee County culture Dixie Speedway.
+May 23, 2009 marked the 40th anniversary of Dixie Speedway.
+The anniversary was a notable historical event for the track, allowing people to see those who had raced on the track in the past.

-Probably the most surprising fact that people learn about Dixie Speedway is that they are in fact family-owned.
-It has been owned by the Swim's family for the majority of its operation.
-They all worked together to make every Saturday night happen.
-Today that business has grown to include a son-in-law, daughter-in-law, and four grandchildren.
-Though the family is still struggling to deal with the loss of Mike Swims to cancer in September 2007, 2007 inductee into the national dirt late-model Hall of Fame Mike will always be remembered by the personal and spiritual commitment he made to his family, friends, and to God.
+Dixie Speedway has been owned by the Swim's family for the majority of its operation.
+Operations are run by a son-in-law, daughter-in-law, and four grandchildren.
+Mike Swims, the promoter, general manager, and vice president died on September 2007 after a seven year battle with cancer.

-In early 2020, Dixie speedway closed due to COVID.
-Since then, the track suffered the loss of Martha Swims due to cancer.
-The track officially reopened on Saturday, April 6, 2024 to a sell out crowd and featured a demolition derby.
+In early 2020, Dixie Speedway closed due to concerns about COVID-19.
+Since then, the track has suffered the loss of Martha Swims due to cancer.
+The track officially reopened on Saturday, April 6, 2024 to a sold out crowd and featured a demolition derby.